gawati/gawati-docs/docs/source/development/dev-env-local.rst

 The Gawati Client is a service that enables data input and management in Gawati.
 It has four components: Client UI, Client Server, Client Data (an eXist-db component), and the Keycloak Auth component.

-See :doc:`gawati-client-arch` for an architecture overview.
+See :ref:`gawati-client-arch` for an architecture overview.

 Setting up the Client UI
 ========================